turingschool/front-end-curriculum/lessons/module-1/css-layout.md

 The `z-index` property controls the third dimension of elements - how the stack on top of each other.
 It only affects elements that have a position value other than static (the default).

 Without applying any `z-index`, elements will appear in the browser in the order they are placed in the DOM.
+The `z-index` of every element, by default, is 0.

 <img class="medium" src="./assets/images/css-layout/z-index.png" alt="Example of z-index in action">